Russia to support domestic car industry with subsidies

 The subsidies will be for research and development, to support jobs and to compensate for some costs related to meeting tighter exhaust emission standards, the government said in a statement on its web site.

-Russia’s largest carmaker is Avtovaz, maker of the Lada, which is set to be controlled by Franco-Japanese alliance Renault-Nissan (RENA.PA) (7201.T) by mid-2014.
-Other foreign carmakers have invested heavily in the country, such as Ford (F.N) and General Motors (GM.N).
+Russia’s largest carmaker is Avtovaz, maker of the Lada, which is set to be controlled by Franco-Japanese alliance Renault-Nissan by mid-2014.
+Other foreign carmakers have invested heavily in the country, such as Ford and General Motors.

 Russia introduced a recycling fee for imported cars in 2012, angering the European Union which argued the fee - to cover the cost of scrapping a car when it becomes too old to drive - was not compatible with Russia’s membership of the World Trade Organization (WTO).